Artikeln är på Engelska, översättning pågår…

 Plates and hardware

 As a non-European it might be difficult to find the same Aluminum profiles we use over here.
 The measures are 20×20 up to 20x80mm.
 If you can’t find standard aluminum profiles you can use the Open build profiles with a V-slot, found at Openbuilds.com, While you are over there you can also see a tutorial of the Raw machine sent in by a user: https://openbuilds.com/builds/rawcnc-1-5-desktop-edition.5771/ .
 Instead of shaft clamps you can glue the rods directly in to the slot or groove.
 This can also be done with standard profiles and the result is actually better than with shaft clamps.
-We have not tested the open build profiles, but it looks like it has wider slots around 6.7mm, the steel rod that we use is 6mm, so you need to be creative when you glue on the shafts and please let us know how you did.
+We have not tested the open build profiles, but it it has wider slots around 6.7mm, the steel rod that we use is 6mm but for V-slots you probably need 8mm shaft and 8mm U-groove bearings.
+We are not responsible for any modifications so its up to you if you want to do it this way.

 If you decide to glue the shafts directly in to the slot, this is how it’s done.